Acupuncture

 using ancient science within the framework of modern leading edge medicine

 At Leading Edge Physiotherapy, our senior therapists have been utilizing acupuncture within a modern medical framework for more than 17 years.
-The knowledge and experience that has been attained over this period is passed on to all of our therapists in order that our patients can receive a consistent experience with acupuncture being just one of the cornerstones of that care.
+The knowledge and experience that has been attained over this period is passed on to all of our therapists.
+Just one of the cornerstones of that care is that our patients receive consistent and experienced treatments with acupuncture.
 We use acupuncture to augment our treatment rather than as a stand-alone approach which enables us to provide comprehensive treatments to each of our patients.

 Acupuncture is the insertion of fine needles into the body at specific points, which have been empirically proven effective in the treatment of specific disorders.
 The Chinese have mapped these points over a period of 2000 years.
 Recently their location has been confirmed by electromagnetic research.